 Intel Comet Lake specs

-Comet Lake is yet another iteration of Intel’s 14nm FinFet manufacturing process.
-If this is true, so you shouldn’t expect much improvement in the way of power efficiency, and thermals will probably start to ramp up.
-We haven't got a chance to test these processors in a laptop yet, but we expect the difference over 8th-generation Whiskey Lake chips to be pretty minor.
+Comet Lake is yet another iteration of Intel’s 14nm manufacturing process.
+This means that there isn’t much improvement in the way of power efficiency, and thermals will probably start to ramp up.
+We haven't got a chance to test each of these processors yet, but we expect the difference over 8th-generation Whiskey Lake chips to be pretty minor – aside from the Intel Core i7-10710U, of course, which boasts is a 6-core (12-thread) processor with a boost of up to 4.7GHz.

 We've got all the specs of the Intel Comet Lake Mobile chips here: